 As for public pools owned by a municipality, the municipality can be held liable if they don’t protect patrons with supervision in the form of lifeguards.
 And while government agencies may be protected from paying out damages to injured victims through government immunity, an experienced attorney can look at your case and determine whether or not you have a case against a city or county government.

-Contact Rinehardt Law Firm Today
+Contact Rinehardt Injury Attorneys Today

 The aftermath of a swimming pool accident can leave you feeling scared and alone.
 Swimming pool injuries are serious and potentially life-threatening, especially when it involves a child.
 It’s time to take legal action and hold the pool owner responsible.